everx-labs/everdev/README.md

 #### See the list of available Demo Projects

-This command shows the list of available Demo Projects
+This command shows the list of available demo projects

 ```shell
 tondev demo
 ```

-#### Install Demo Project
+#### Install demo project

-This command installs the spesified demo project in the current directory.
-Procede the instructions in terminal to run it.
+This command installs the specified demo project in the current directory.
+Proceede the instructions in the terminal to run it.

 ```shell
 tondev demo <demo name>